OskarWestmeijer/weather/README.md

 In addition, a ReactJs frontend is available.
 It displays the weather data in charts over time. [https://ui.oskar-westmeijer.com](https://ui.oskar-westmeijer.com)

-This project has no commercial intentions and is free to access for everyone.

 ### Technologies used

 This repository contains the frontend and backend service.
 In production the backend connects to the hosts PostgreSQL database.